Buying vs Renting an Emergency Rental Generator

 Nearly every business in the world needs power, and some more than others.
 From department stores to manufacturing plants, you rely on your power source to keep the lights on and your value generation steadily moving forward.
 Whether you’re serving customers, writing software, or running heaving machinery, when the power goes out your business will come to a full stop.
 Fortunately, there’s no need to send everyone home and eat the productivity and business losses.
 It’s just a little power and all you need is a backup generator.

 Even if you usually pull power from the city grid, having the ability to supply your business with its own power source in an emergency is incredibly useful and will allow you to keep your lights on even when others go down.
+In fact, there are several other reasons you may need an emergency generator.
 From here the question becomes whether or not you need to buy your own generator or if renting one is the right solution.

 How Often You Need Backup Power